-A friendship takes hold after dramatic Mt.
-Baker rescue goes viral
+A friendship takes hold after dramatic Mount Baker rescue goes viral

 Was he imagining it?

-Francis Zuber, a 28-year-old skier who lives in Bellingham, had gone to Mt.
-Baker Ski Area that Friday to chase powder.
+Francis Zuber, a 28-year-old skier who lives in Bellingham, had gone to Mount Baker Ski Area that Friday to chase powder.
 Since moving to the city in August from New York, he’d been a regular on the slopes.

 “I saw a buddy on the chair lift,” he said.
 “He gave me a shout.
 We met at the top and decided to pop out-of-bounds.
 That zone was unfamiliar to me.
 I picked a random line and took off down the hill.”